OS-Sketch/www.os-sketch.com/decks/os-slides/security-introduction/slides.md

     - **Plaintext**: the content that is input to encryption algorithm
     - **Ciphertext**: the content that is output of encryption algorithm

-- Encryption algorithms should be efficient and difficult to break
+- Encryption algorithms should be efficient and difficult to break:

-- NFS client can cache file **data** and **meta-data** and avoid the network

-- NFS client can also perform **write buffering** to further improve performance

-- Challenges associated with cache consistency on clients and the server:

-  - Cache inconsistency may emerge on the side of clients or the server
-  - One client may have buffered the updated version of a file
-  - Another client may read an out-of-date file version from the server
-  - By the time the first client writes is updates they may be out of date!

-- **Design Goal**: make sure that the caching protocol is clearly documented and the client software transparently makes good decisions with diagnostics
+    - **Secret-key cryptography**: sender and receiver share a private key
+    - **Public-key cryptography**: sender and receiver share a public key

+- While making ciphers is interesting, consider use of existing algorithms

+- Leverage ciphers built for and integrated into the operating system

+- **Design Goal**: offer and adopt effective algorithms that are easy to use

 </v-clicks>